jeongeun980906/Uncertainty-Estimation-Baselines/README.md

-# Baseline for uncertainty estimation (On going)
+# Baseline for Uncertainty Estimation (On going)

 ## Supports
-- Gaussian Process Classification
+- Gaussian Process Classification (1D toy example)
     - [Gaussian Process for Machine Learning]
 - Deep Deterministic Uncertainty: A Simple Baseline (DDU)
     - not with residual connection and spectral normalization